1stage/Aquarius-MX/src/rom/v2-0/README.md

 ## CLS (Extended)
 Clear Screen / Clear Screen with specified foreground and background colors
 ### FORMAT:
- - CLS [ *colors* ]
+ - CLS [ *foreground, background* ]
    - Action: Clears the screen.
-The optional *colors* parameter is a number between 0 and 255 that specifies the new foreground and background color combination using this formula with the values below:  (FG * 16) + BG:
+The optional *foreground* and *background* parameters are numbers between 0 and 15 that specifies the new foreground and background colors.
+     - If either parameter is specified, both must be specified.
-     - If *colors* is omitted, the screen is cleared with the default BLACK characters on CYAN background.
+     - If *foreground* and *background* , the screen is cleared with the default BLACK characters on CYAN background.
 >
     0 BLACK      4 BLUE       8  GREY        12 LTYELLOW
     1 RED        5 MAGENTA    9  DKCYAN      13 DKGREEN
     2 GREEN      6 CYAN       10 DKMAGENTA   14 DKRED
     3 YELLOW     7 WHITE      11 DKBLUE      15 DKGREY

-   - The colors value can be represented as a two-digit hexadecimal number (preceded by a $ as a hex number designator) where the left digit is the foreground color and the right digit is the background color, using the following chart:
->
-    0 BLACK      4 BLUE        8 GREY        C LTYELLOW
-    1 RED        5 MAGENTA     9 DKCYAN      D DKGREEN
-    2 GREEN      6 CYAN        A DKMAGENTA   E DKRED
-    3 YELLOW     7 WHITE       B DKBLUE      F DKGREY

    - Warning: If the foreground and background colors are the same, typed and PRINTed text will be invisible.
    - Advanced: Unlike PRINT CHR$(11), CLS does not clear memory locations 13288 - 13313 ($33E8 - $33FF) and 14312 - 14355 ($37E8 - $37FF).